mnemnion/JLpeg.jl/docs/src/index.md

 in `patt`, or the substring matched by `patt` itself if `patt` contains no captures of its own.

-`T(:label)` doesn't capture, but rather, fails the match, records the position of that failure, and throws `:label`.
-If there is a rule by that name, it is attempted for error recovery, otherwise `:label` and the error position are attached to the `PegFail` struct, in the event that the whole pattern fails.
-The label `:default` is reserved by JLpeg for reporting failure of patterns which didn't otherwise throw a label.

 | [❓] | Action                | Consequence                                     |
 | --- | --------------------- | :---------------------------------------------- |